Our Services

 1. A controlled drug is being produced;

-2. There was some link between you and the production process;
+2. There was some link between you and the production process.

 3. That you knew a controlled substance was being produced.

-Production Of Controlled Substances With Intent To Supply
+Production Of Controlled Substances with Intent to Supply

-A separate charge of Production With Intent To Supply will apply if the prosecution can show that you have produced a controlled substance with the intention of supplying it to another.
+A separate charge of Production with Intent to Supply will apply if the prosecution can show that you have produced a controlled substance with the intention of supplying it to another.
 This will usually arise in circumstances where there is a large-scale commercial production.

-These are very serious offences and it is important therefore that you are properly advised by a solicitor and/or a barrister at each and every stage of the investigation.
+These are very serious offences, and it is important, therefore, that you are properly advised by a solicitor and/or a barrister at each and every stage of the investigation.
 We at Conspiracy Solicitors have a wealth of knowledge in all types of drugs offences.

 Other aspects of drugs law